-6.5 CLOSING A DATA FILE
+3.5 CLOSING A DATA FILE

-You should understand more clearly now the precise meanings of the concepts of "opening" and "closing" a data file.
-A data file is opened (by a DATASAVE DC OPEN or DATALOAD DC open statement) when its parameters are entered in a slot in the Device Table.
-A data file is closed when its parameters are removed from the Device Table, either by writing over the set of parameters, or by zeroing out with another the parameters parameters.
+You should now understand more clearly the precise meanings of the concepts of "opening" and "closing" a data file.
+A data file is opened (by a DATASAVE DC OPEN or DATALOAD DC OPEN statement) when its parameters are entered in a slot in the Device Table.
+A data file is closed when its parameters are removed from the Device Table, either by writing over the parameters with another set of parameters, or by zeroing out the parameters.
 There are four methods of closing a currently open data file: